 Appropriate Use: Just as you need a legitimate need to monitor employees, you must also ensure that the data captured with informed consent is used responsibly and for the purpose that the consent was provided for.
 If you intend to use a computer spy program to ensure that technology and related assets are used appropriately, that same data should not also be used in performance appraisals.

 Data Security: Employee monitoring data should be treated as highly sensitive and secured appropriately.
 Depending on the features of the spy software there may be screenshots, sensitive search queries, or browsing history that is sensitive in nature.

-Personal Devices: If your workplace allows employees to use personal devices for work – known as “Bring Your Own Devices” (BYOD) – these devices should not be monitored as there is a high risk to the privacy of the employee.
+Personal Devices: If your workplace allows employees to use personal devices for work – known as “Bring Your Own Devices” (BYOD) – these devices should not be monitored as there is a high risk to the privacy of the user.

 Remote Spying Software: If the spy monitoring software is intended for remote workforce management, the tracked devices must be company-owned.
 As an alternative, remote monitoring software that tracks how the users interact with the company network through remote access methods such as a VPN could be used.

 Employee Monitoring: Best Practices for Balancing Productivity, Security, and Privacy

 In today's privacy-conscious world employers need to monitor employees in a way that is transparent, minimally invasive, and respectful of employee privacy.
 Read this white paper to learn the best practices for monitoring employees in the workplace.